cloudpilot-emu/cloudpilot-emu/web/embedded/doc/README.md

 element here, but:

-**WARNING:** You **must** set the `tabindex` attribute on the canvas node if you want to process keyboard events from it.
+**WARNING:** You **must** set the `tabindex` attribute on the canvas node if you want to process keyboard events on it.

 You can stop listening for events by calling [releaseInput](./reference/interfaces/Emulator.html#releaseInput).